pvtl-pre/tap-made-simple/docs/azure-infrastructure/02-deploy-azure-container-registry.md

 ## What Did the Script Do?

-Creates or uses an existing Azure Container Registry (ACR).
+This script creates or uses an existing Azure Container Registry (ACR).
 You can control of the name of the ACR by setting the value for `acr.name`.
 If it doesn't exist, the script will validate uniqueness with Azure before creating it.
+All container images used and created by TAP will be stored in the value for `acr.repository`.
 Finally, admin credentials are created and stored in `./generated/params.yaml`.

 ## Values Used From params.yaml